 - The Future Fund Scholarship of $1,000 is awarded annually to one student at each high school in Guelph and Wellington County to pursue the post-secondary education of their choice.
 The students are nominated by the Guidance Department and/or Commencement Committee of each high school.

-- The Cargill Scholarship of $2,500 is awarded annually to one student chosen from nominations provided by high schools in Guelph and Wellington County.
+- The Cargill Scholarship of $2,500 is awarded annually to one student chosen from nominations provided by all high schools in Guelph and Wellington County.
 The Cargill Scholarship provides financial assistance for one student to pursue post-secondary education in a trade (millwright, electrician, etc) or an agricultural-related field.

-- The Tait Scholarship of $7,500 total is awarded annually to between one to three students in care of Family & Children’s Services (F&CS) to support their residence and meal plans for post-secondary education.
+- The Tait Scholarship of $7,500 total is awarded annually to between one to three students in care of Family & Children’s Services to support their residence and meal plans for post-secondary education.

-To find out more about our scholarships, contact Karyn Kirkwood, Program Director, at 519.826.9551 ext.
-23 or firstname.lastname@example.org
+To find out more about our scholarships, contact Anita Macfarlane, Program Director, at 519.826.9551 ext.
+22 or firstname.lastname@example.org